Hubble's law of cosmic expansion

 Introduction to Hubble's Law and Cosmic Expansion

 Hubble's Law, first introduced by Edwin Hubble in 1929, is a cornerstone of modern cosmology.
 It describes the observation that galaxies are moving away from us at speeds proportional to their distances, implying that the universe is expanding.
-This discovery fundamentally changed our understanding of the cosmos, leading to the development of the field of observational cosmology and the concept of an evolving universe1 2.
+This discovery fundamentally changed our understanding of the cosmos, leading to the development of the field of observational cosmology and the concept of an evolving universe 12.

 The Hubble Diagram and the Hubble Constant

 The relationship between a galaxy's distance and its redshift is graphically represented in the Hubble diagram.
 The slope of this diagram is known as the Hubble constant, which quantifies the rate of cosmic expansion.
-Despite initial systematic errors in Hubble's distance measurements, the core observation that galaxies recede at speeds proportional to their distances remains a pivotal discovery2.
+Despite initial systematic errors in Hubble's distance measurements, the core observation that galaxies recede at speeds proportional to their distances remains a pivotal discovery .

 Generalized Hubble Law and Inhomogeneous Universes

 Recent research has extended Hubble's Law to more complex models of the universe.
 For instance, a generalized linear Hubble law has been proposed for a barotropic spherically symmetric inhomogeneous spacetime.
-This model includes additional terms accounting for angular expansion and kinematic acceleration, which could explain large-scale matter flows without relying on Newtonian peculiar velocity models3.
+This model includes additional terms accounting for angular expansion and kinematic acceleration, which could explain large-scale matter flows without relying on Newtonian peculiar velocity models .

 Experimental Verification and Challenges

 Experimental approaches, such as those involving the Mössbauer effect, have been suggested to verify the proportionality of redshift to distance, a key aspect of Hubble's Law.
-However, uncertainties in astronomical data and potential alternative explanations for redshift, such as the Compton effect, pose challenges to the straightforward interpretation of cosmic expansion4 10.
+However, uncertainties in astronomical data and potential alternative explanations for redshift, such as the Compton effect, pose challenges to the straightforward interpretation of cosmic expansion 410.

 Hubble's Law and the Big Bang Theory